Thetvdh/Thetvdh/README.md

-# A semi-decent collection of code
+# A semi-decent collection of semi-decent code

 <!--
 **Thetvdh/Thetvdh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.